2-dimensional Lawvere theories, commutativity, and higher Day convolution: Syntax of -commutativity

 \begin{example} For a group $G$, we can consider the Lawvere $2$-theory $\T_G^\flat$, where $\T_G$ is as in \ref{example: 1dim monoids}.
 In fact, it is not necessary to take the whole Lawvere theory; we can just consider $BG^\flat$ where $BG$ is delooping of $G$.
 In other words, $BG^\flat$ is a bicategory with one object $\bullet$, $1$-cells $\rho_g$ for $g\in G$ and coherent invertible $2$-cells $\rho_{g}\rho_h\xrightarrow{\sim}\rho_{gh}$.
 As any bicategory\footnote{Strictly speaking, we should be talking here only about $2$-categories, so $\V$ should be a strict monoidal category.
 Nevertheless, in the last section, we will generalize many results to $(\infty,2)$-categories, so the reader will hopefully believe me now that generalizing to bicategories causes no issues whatsoever.}, we can view it as an $\mF$-sketch with the empty set of specified cones and only tight map being the identity.
-In particular, $B\V\otimes_{w,s} B\V=B\V\otimes_w B\V$, the usual $w$-Gray tensor product.
+In particular, $B\V\otimes_{s,w} B\V=B\V\otimes_w B\V$, the usual $w$-Gray tensor product.
 Following \ref{example: 1dim monoids} and \ref{lemma: sharpening commutativity}, we get that $BG^\flat$ is pseudocommutative if and only if $G$ is commutative.
 Models of $BG^\flat$ are categories with $G$-action as in \cite{BGM19}.
-Interesting objects it the category of $G$-fixpoints, denoted by $\C^{G}$ in loc. cit., which in our formalism we can define as $\Hom_p(*,\C)$.
+An interesting object is the category of $G$-fixpoints, denoted by $\C^{G}$ in \textit{loc. cit.}, which in our formalism we can define as $\Hom_p(*,\C)$.
 For example, if $\C=\Set$ is equipped with the trivial $G$-action, then $\Hom_p(*,\Set)\cong G\text{-}\Set$, the category of sets with a $G$-action. \end{example}

 \begin{example} Let $\V$ be a monoidal category and $B\V$ its delooping, i.e. a bicategory with one object $\bullet$ and the hom-category $B\V(\bullet,\bullet)=\V$.
-Using Lemma \ref{lemma: syntactic}, a pseudocommutativity for $B\V$ is given by a system of invertible $2$-cells $b_{XY}\colon X\otimes Y\to Y\otimes X$; it is easy to compare the coherence equations to see that this is exactly braiding.
+By (simplified version of the proof of) Lemma \ref{lemma: syntactic}, a pseudocommutativity for $B\V$ is given by a system of invertible $2$-cells $b_{XY}\colon X\otimes Y\to Y\otimes X$; it is easy to compare the coherence equations to see that this is exactly braiding.

 Proposition \ref{prop: miracle associativity} tells us that this is associative.
-Amazingly, the associativity equations (\ref{dia: associativity}) yields precisely the Yang-Baxter equations!
-We leave that as an exercise.
+Let $X,Y,Z$ be any objects of $\V$; substituting $X=\gamma$, $Y=\alpha,$ $Z=\beta$ into the associativity equation \ref{dia: associativity}, we get that the following diagram has to commute (we omit the associators and brackets):